Trimap/photofind/README.md

 So basically this is like the traditional Unix [find-command](https://linux.die.net/man/1/find) but with added ability to use also EXIF-information for filtering the results.
 Written in python.

+**Note 2017-09-09**: This tool was originally created for personal purposes in 2013 and made public today (2017-09-09). **If you like it and want to develop/maintain it further, please let me know!** (I don't personally have time for this right now).
+Wouldn't it be great to have such a tool as part of mainstream Linux distributions? ;)

 ## Installation
 Install dependecies (e.g. for Ubuntu):
 `sudo apt install python python-pyexiv2`